-Who are Somalia's al-Shabab? - BBC News

 Who are Somalia's al-Shabab?

-Islamist militant group al-Shabab is battling the UN-backed government in Somalia, and has carried out a string of attacks in neighbouring Kenya.
+Islamist militant group al-Shabab is battling the UN-backed government in Somalia, and has carried out a string of attacks across the region.
 The group, which is allied to al-Qaeda, has been pushed out of most of the main towns it once controlled, but it remains a potent threat.

 Who are al-Shabab?